tnglemongrass/swiss-railway-clock/README.md

 The `wiki(-refined)` versions have exactly the same proportions as the original, but are under copyright.
 They also **change colors 5 minutes before**, and additionally **aligns updates** to the full second of the system clock.

+All clocks show system time, except `wiki-refined2` which uses network time from cloudflare.

 ## Usage

 There are two variants: